Fort Lauderdale Code Violation Search & Repair | Licensed Contractor

 • Waterfront properties face additional scrutiny — dock and seawall permits must all be current

-AGK works directly with Fort Lauderdale real estate agents and closing attorneys to resolve violations on tight pre-closing timelines.
+AGK works directly with Fort Lauderdale real estate agents and closing attorneys to resolve violations on tight timelines.
 If you have a closing date approaching, call (954) 807-3455 immediately — we prioritize pre-closing cases.
-AGK also handles full roof replacements in Fort Lauderdale for sellers who need a new roof before listing.
+Start with our guide to the pre-sale Certificate of Use.

-We inspect, permit, repair, and close violations — all five trades, one contractor, one call.
+Free violation consultation — Fort Lauderdale & Broward County.
+We inspect, permit, repair, and close violations — five licenses, one contractor, one call.

 Fort Lauderdale Areas & Broward County Cities We Serve